hunterhector/DDSemantics/README.md

     - ~~Convert below threshold args to their ner entity types, else use the original word~~
 1. The SemEval dataset
     - ~~Parse it~~
+    - Do not read "coreference" as frame relations
     - Check how to map frame args to "arg0" form
 1. Embedding baseline result too high
     - Check after removing unk